theheraldproject/theheraldproject.github.io/protocol/custom.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Squire protocol - custom uses
+title: Herald protocol - custom uses
-description: Other uses for the Squire protocol
+description: Other uses for the Herald protocol
 menubar: docs_menu
 ---

-# Custom apps and the Squire Protocol
+# Custom apps and the Herald Protocol

-The low-level Squire protocol allows for regular, reliable, information exchange between mobile devices.
+The low-level Herald protocol allows for regular, reliable, information exchange between mobile devices.

 As well as being used for contact tracing, other applications can be built on top of this reliable mechanism that were not possible before.